-On a balmy summer’s night, 12 years ago, a dozen or so representatives from An Garda Siochána stormed into a clearing somewhere near Blessington, County Wicklow, to break up an outdoor party that was just a few hours old.
+On a balmy summer’s night in 2007, a dozen or so representatives from An Garda Siochána stormed into a clearing somewhere near Blessington, County Wicklow, to break up an outdoor party that was just a few hours old.

 What the local coppers didn’t realise at the time, perhaps, was that they bringing to an abrupt end a decade’s worth of Creation get-togethers; a period that included some of the most unforgettable free parties this island had ever seen.